Frequently Asked Questions

 What is the lead-time for my new Saddle?

-Our Standard Lead Time is 6 to 8 weeks from order to delivery.
+Our Standard Lead Time is 8 weeks from order to delivery.
 Your Fitter will deliver your saddle, check the fit and make any necessary adjustments at that time.

 My horse is young, in rehab and/or changes a lot.
 Does it make sense to make a saddle for it?